nefarius/Nefarius.Utilities.HIDReportKit/README.md

   We'll do our absolute best to avoid unnecessary copy actions or other expensive operations that could taint your report parsing experience 💪 Spans much?
 - **Plausibility**
   Juggling opaque byte arrays will sooner or later lead to errors, how about some validation helpers and plausibility checks before you send a report on its way? 👌
+- **Abstraction**
+  You are not in the mood to figure out what each darn byte in the controller state means?
+Can't blame you, to some it might look as close to magic as it can get.
+Was this value big- or little-endian?
+Don't know, don't care.
+We provide high-level abstractions you can consume in two lines and be done with it, no in-depth knowledge about bit-shifting or nibbles required 🔥

 ## Supported devices